JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “It’s no part of my duty, Mr. Betteredge,” he answered, “to make remarks on a case, when I have done with it.”

 I tossed the cheque across the table to him.
-“Do you believe in THAT part of her ladyship’s letter?”
+“Do you believe in _That_ part of her ladyship’s letter?”
 I said, indignantly.

 The Sergeant looked at the cheque, and lifted up his dismal eyebrows in